Antimatter543/Financial_Extractor/Project_Documentation.md

 #### RAG:
 Potential for RAG for greater reliability or some sort of pre-processed database so the PDF reading and processing doesn't have to happen every time.
 With RAG, you can retrieve more accurate answers while still being able to ask the GenAI model any query.

-RAG is a trade-off of speed for accuracy, but for large databases, it’s pretty practical because of context limits (i.e., you can’t throw 10,000 docs into the LLM, so use a retriever to find 5 relevant documents instead!).
+RAG is a trade-off of speed for accuracy, but for large databases, this is pretty practical because of context limits (i.e., you can’t throw 10,000 docs into the LLM, so use a retriever to find 5 relevant documents instead!).

 ### Other ideas:
 - Deploying on cloud (AWS lambda) for better pipelines and scalability (e.g preprocessing function runs whenever new pdf is inputted, then thrown into a database)